packed7Ice/sofuhana/README.md

 ## そふ花

-This repository contains source code and image materials used for research and demonstration purposes.
+This repository contains source code and image materials used for research and demonstration purposes, and is currently under active development.

 ---